 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: protecting children from maltreatment; preventing impairment of children’s mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 KCSIE

 The full suite of current and ratified Safeguarding policies are available to interested parties on request.
-However, the key policies are freely available to all, and are clearly signposted, as appropriate, on this website.
+However, the key policies are freely available to all, and are available on this website.

 At St Teresa’s, we fully recognise our responsibility for safeguarding children and young people.
 It is difficult to accept, but every child can be hurt, put at risk of harm or abused, regardless of their age, gender, religion or ethnicity.
-That is why we do everything within our power to:
+That is why our diligent actions ensure we:

 - protect children from maltreatment.

 - prevent impairment of children’s mental and physical health or development.